ObaTheejhay/QR-CODE/README-template.md

 **Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview
+ Had a task to do using both HTML and CSS as a beginner in software development i had difficulties in flexing

 ### Screenshot